0x437968/overexposure-correction-dise/README.md

 To train the model, run the following command line in the source code directory.
 For calculating style loss, VGG19 model can be downloaded in [here](https://download.pytorch.org/models/vgg19-dcbb9e9d.pth).
 You may set other parameters based on your experiment setting.

-For the disentanglement model, the exposure adjust process has be embedded into data_cfg.py and you can place your original data into your data directory to train the model:
+For disentanglement model, the exposure adjust process has be embedded into data_cfg.py and you can place your original data into your data directory to train the model:
 ```bash
 python main.py -model dise -name experiment_name -phase train -data_root yourdataroot --dir_in yourdatadir
 ```

-For the recovery model, you can run LECRM.py to generate overexposed images and run main.py to train the model:
+For recovery model, you can run LECRM.py to generate overexposed images and run main.py to train the model:
 ```bash
 python main.py -model reco -name experiment_name -phase train -data_root yourdataroot --dir_in overdir --dir_gt gtdir
 ```